TAU-VAILab/HaLo-NeRF/README.md

 The 'split' field defines on which dataset to run the evaluation:

-    test_train - will run it on the train dataset. val - will run it on the validation dataset. test - will run it on your chosen cameras locations and interpolate between them.
+    train - will run it on the training dataset. test - will run it on your chosen cameras locations and interpolate between them.

 Please notice that if you use 'test' as split you can use the following flags: